nyu-acsys/template-proofs/README.txt

         The hash table implementation of the give-up template
   - hashtbl-link.spl:
         The hash table implementation of the link template
+  - lock-coupling.spl:
+        Common definitions for lock coupling template implementations
+  - list-coupling.spl:
+        The list-based implementation of the lock coupling template

 + update_files.sh:
      A script to update the above proof scripts from our repository
 + run_experiments.sh: